(+91-771) 227 7333

 • Interactive Educational Multimedia Module on Biotic Stress Management in Rice and Lathyrus has been developed and tested for its effectiveness.
 Further, the data base installed at Farmers Communication Center for mass access.

-• Last Modified: Friday 19 April 2024.
+• Last Modified: Monday 18 November 2024.

 Website Visitor